knaffles/budget-react/README.md

+# React Budget Application

+A React-powered application for creating an annual spending budget and for viewing incomes and expenses against that budget.
+Transaction data is imported from Quicken.
+This application serves as my platform for learning React.

+## Concepts

+This app demonstrates the following React and Firebase concepts.

+- Routing
+- Custom hooks
+- Context
+- Firebase Authentication
+- Firestore CRUD
+- useReducer
+- useEffect
+- useContext

+## TODO

+- Persist login state upon refresh.
+- Display data per user and set rules accordingly.
+- Restrict access to pages based on auth state.

+---

+Original README below...

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.